ealush/vest/packages/vest/docs/group.md

 ## Why use `group` and not just wrap the tests with an `if` statement?

 In many cases it is sufficient to just use an `if` statement.
-The benefit of using `group` is that when skipping (either using [vest.skip or vest.only](./exclusion)), Vest will merge the previous group result with the current suite.
+The benefit of using `group` is that when skipping (either using [skip or only](./exclusion)), Vest will merge the previous group result with the current suite.
 This is mostly suitable for cases like demonstrated in the first example of the multi stage form.

 ## Use cases